Geometric Baum-Connes assembly map for twisted Differentiable Stacks: Groupoid equivariant pushforward and wrong way functoriality

 where $\o_f$ is the twisting over $P\rtimes \gr$ given by the $\gr$-vector bundle $f^*T^vN\oplus T^vP$.
-The main result of this section is the functoriality of these morphisms.
+The main result of this section is the functoriality of this shriek map.
 A main ingredient in the construction is the twisted equivariant Thom isomorphism which is reviewed in the appendix.

-We will also use several semi-direct products, we recall what do we mean by this.
-Consider a Lie groupoid $H_A\rightrightarrows A$, we say that it is a $\gr$-groupoid if $\gr$ acts on $H_A$, on $A$ and the source and target maps of $H_A$ are $G-$equivariant.
-Under this situation we might form the semi-direct product groupoid Typically, but not exclusively, $H_A\rightrightarrows A$ will be a $\gr-$vector bundle $E\rightrightarrows P$ considered as groupoid or $E\rightrightarrows E$ considered as space.
+We recall the definition of the semi-direct product groupoid.
+Consider a Lie groupoid $H_A\rightrightarrows A$, we say that it is a $\gr$-groupoid if $\gr$ acts on $H_A$ and $A$ such that the source and target maps of $H_A$ are $\gr-$equivariant.
+Under this situation we might form the semi-direct product groupoid Typically, but not exclusively, $H_A\rightrightarrows A$ will be a $\gr-$vector bundle $E$ over $P$ considered as groupoid $E\rightrightarrows P$ or $E\rightrightarrows E$ considered as a manifold.
 We will mention every time, if not obvious, which case we are considering.